Praxair (PX) Q1 2017 Results - Earnings Call Transcript

 Last year, we were 25.8% in North America; this year, 24.5%.
 So a decline there, about 130 basis points.
 A little more – almost 100 basis points of that is pass-through.

-As you know North America has the most significant hydrogen based assets.
+As you know, North America has the most significant hydrogen-based assets.
 And natural gas has come up about $1 year over year.
-So the majority of that decline actually is the pass-through of both natural gas and there's a little bit of power as well.
+So the majority of that decline actually is the pass-through of both natural gas, and then there's a little bit of power as well.

 So you really need to explain maybe 30 basis points, 40 basis points of softness, and that's pretty much the packaged business.
 As you know, the packaged business still hasn't recovered to levels of last year.
 Like I said, hardgoods is still down.
 Gas was positive for the month of March, but that, not really a positive for the quarter.
 So we're a little bit still softer there.